 Phi 632 Topics in Applied Ethics (4)

 An investigation of one or more topics in applied ethics.
 Examples of the kinds of issues to be considered are abortion, euthanasia, animal rights, the death penalty, sexual morality, job discrimination, the right to privacy, pornography and censorship, violence, economic injustice, and environmental ethics.
 May be taken more than once with different content.
-Prerequisite: A course in ethics or permission of the instructor.

 Phi 634 Topics in Philosophy of Law (4)

 Critical study of a philosophically interesting topic in law.
 The seminar may be based on a general topic, such as the nature of law, the nature of judicial reasoning, the limits of the criminal law, the justification of punishment, causation and responsibility, the right to privacy; or may focus more narrowly on a specific area, such as legal and ethical questions relating to human reproduction.
 May be taken more than once with different content.
-Prerequisite: Phi 325 or 325z, or permission of instructor.

 Phi 638 Topics in Theories of Criticism (4)